 Enjoy the small beaches at Lake Trasimeno, where you can find a good selection of watersports from rowing boats to wakeboarding, windsurfing and kitesurfing.
 Visit Isola Maggiore, one of three islands on the lake, with its 15th-century village.

 Take your family to the stunning town of Orvieto, perched on top of a sheer cliff in southern Umbria.
-Visit the cathedral and the alternative underground city, and sample the local Orvieto Classico.
+Tour the cathedral and the alternative underground city, and sample the local Orvieto Classico.

-Head for La Città della Domenica, a Natural Park just outside Perugia where you can walk through the forest and around the lakes or go on the miniature train and enjoy the adventure playground and the likes of birds-of-prey displays.
+Head for the outdated but fun Città della Domenica, a Natural Park just outside Perugia where you can walk through the forest and around the lakes, go on the miniature train and enjoy the adventure playground and the likes of birds-of-prey displays.

 Discover Todi, one of the prettiest hilltop towns in Umbria, with its lovely central square and impressive cathedral and medieval public buildings.
 It's home to a hot-air balloon festival each July.